Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities: Multi-modal model study

-In the previous categories we discussed above, deep learning models are used to fuse different modalities in order to obtain discriminating representations.
-However, in this category, deep learning architectures are customized based on some identified discordances between modalities.
-The intuition is that: fabrication of either modality will lead to dissonance between the modalities and results in misrepresented, misinterpreted and misleading news.
-Therefore, there are subtle cross-modal discordance clues that could be identified and learned by customized architectures.
-For instance, in many cases, fake news propagators use irrelevant modalities e.g., image, video, audio etc., for false statements to attract readers’ attention.
-Thus, the similarity of text to other modalities e.g., image, audio etc., is a cue for measuring the credibility of a news article.
-With that said, Zhou et al.~\cite{Zhou2020SAFESM}, propose SAFE, a Similarity-Aware Multi-Modal Fake News Detection framework by defining the relevance between news textual and visual information using a modified cosine similarity.
-Similarly, Giachanou et al., propose a multi-image system that combines textual, visual and semantic information~\cite{DSAA'20_Giachanou_Multi-image}.
-The semantic representation refers to the text-image similarity calculated using the cosine similarity between the title and image tags embeddings.
-In another work, Singhal et.al.~\cite{MMAsia'21_Singhal_Inter-Modality} develop an inter-modality discordance based fake news detector which learns discriminating features and employs a modified version of contrastive loss that explores the inter-modality discordance.
-Xue et al.~\cite{Xue2021DetectingFN}, propose a Multi-modal Consistency Neural Network (MCNN) which utilizes a similarity measurement module that measures the similarity of multi-modal data to detect the possible mismatches between the image and text.
-Lastly, Biamby et al. ~\cite{biamby2021twittercomms}, leverage a Contrastive Language-Image Pre-Training (CLIP) model~\cite{Radford2021LearningTV}, to jointly learn image/text representation to detect Image-Text inconsistencies in Tweets.
-Instead of concatenating vector representation, CLIP jointly trains an image encoder and a text encoder to predict the correct pairings of a batch of (image, text) training examples.
+Xue et al.~\cite{Xue2021DetectingFN} propose a Multi-modal Consistency Neural Network (MCNN) which utilizes a similarity measurement module that measures the similarity of multi-modal data to detect the possible mismatches between the image and text.
+Lastly, Biamby et al.~\cite{biamby2021twittercomms} leverage the CLIP model~\cite{Radford2021LearningTV} to jointly learn image/text representation to detect image-text inconsistencies in tweets.
+Instead of concatenating vector representations, CLIP jointly trains an image encoder and a text encoder to predict the correct pairings of a batch of (image, text) training examples.